alexmaco/rust-workshop/DAY_1.md

 #### Exercise 7 (time)

-- define an enum **Time** for various time units, each containing an integer value:
+- define an enum **Time** for various time units, each variant containing an integer value:
   - seconds
   - minutes
   - hours